 Between her daily tasks and her duties within the OASIS EG, Aarthie uses what she learned on one side to contribute to the other.
 The real strength gained with OASIS, she says, lies in the group’s volunteering initiatives and efforts, which help members discover a new potential within themselves.

 “That’s the mission: Unleash everyone’s potential, no matter what background.”

-Nothing reflects the OASIS mission better than the Mobile App Development workshop.
+Nothing reflects the OASIS mission better than their Mobile App Development workshops.
 The sessions launched a chain reaction that grew bigger than anyone could have imagined.

 “We always have a big focus on promoting STEM education, especially considering students who drop out of high school and students who are underprivileged or underserved.
 That’s been a motivator for a long time now.
 In these workshops, we empower girls to pursue higher education from elementary through high school.
 We conduct hackathons and career exploration events on AT&T premises to give them that exposure.”

 Students from various hackathons showed interest in business entrepreneurship, which helped launch the OASIS Business Entrepreneurship Workshop in 2017.
 Students take their learning from Mobile App Development to the next step, starting their own business and bringing their ideas to life.
 In 2019, a pilot group in Texas launched to help kids with disabilities learn technology and career skills.

 OASIS built a technology curriculum, and people started to notice.

 “Internal organizations work with us now to make more workshops happen.
 We wanted to bring these programs to the wider audience.
 Think about kids who may not live near major cities.
 Internal partners help us make these workshops virtual, taking the mentorship program online.

 “Mentor any child, at any location, at an easy pace.
 There’s no limit to inspire the kids, the movement keeps going… The Mobile App Development workshop was just the first step.”